davidfranks12-web/Week-2-e-portfolio-1---Artificial-Intelligence/README.md

 This source was relevant due to the recent nature and content of the announcement.
 Describing an official office of AI as a world first is suprising, as I had assumed official standards were more commonplace.
 The proposed restictions to prospective AI projects in Australia were enouraging to see, though I remain sceptical on whether they are sufficient to address all of the concerns such projects raise.

 ## References
-Lodge, JM & Loble, L 2026, Artificial intelligence, cognitive offloading and implications for education, University of Technology Sydney, viewed 23 July 2026 <doi:10.71741/4pyxmbnjaq.31302475>
+10 News 2026, Anthony Albanese Unveils World First AI Office As Australia Plans Tough New Rules | 10 News+, online video, viewed 26 July 2026, <https://www.youtube.com/watch?v=mdzwTz4GgBQ>

-Wardhani, BDPK 2026, AI‑Resistant Assignments in Writing Class: Insights from Australian Higher Education Websites, English Education and Literature Journal (E‑Jou), vol. 6, no. 01, Universitas Ma’arif Nahdlatul Ulama Kebumen, viewed 23 July 2026, <https://jurnal.umnu.ac.id/index.php/e-jou/article/view/1934/910>.
+Lodge, JM & Loble, L 2026, Artificial intelligence, cognitive offloading and implications for education, University of Technology Sydney, viewed 23 July 2026 <https://www.uts.edu.au/news/2026/03/experts-warn-unstructured-ai-use-in-schools-risks-cognitive-atrophy/contentassets/ai-cognitive-offloading-and-implications-for-education.pdf>

 Park, H., Thomson, E., Cooper, G. (2026).
 Lesson Planning with Generative Artificial Intelligence: Insights from Preservice Teachers.
 In: Durak, G., Çankaya, S., Sharples, M. (eds) Generative AI in Education.
 Springer, Singapore. viewed 23 July 2026, <https://link.springer.com/chapter/10.1007/978-981-95-4871-2_5>

-10 News 2026, Anthony Albanese Unveils World First AI Office As Australia Plans Tough New Rules | 10 News+, online video, viewed 26 July 2026, <https://www.youtube.com/watch?v=mdzwTz4GgBQ>
+Wardhani, BDPK 2026, AI‑Resistant Assignments in Writing Class: Insights from Australian Higher Education Websites, English Education and Literature Journal (E‑Jou), vol. 6, no. 01, Universitas Ma’arif Nahdlatul Ulama Kebumen, viewed 23 July 2026, <https://jurnal.umnu.ac.id/index.php/e-jou/article/view/1934/910>.